777arc/textbook/content/digital_modulation.rst

 .. image:: ../_images/ask2.svg
    :align: center
    :target: ../_images/ask2.svg
+   :alt: Example of amplitude shift keying (ASK) in the time domain, specifically 4-ASK

 Question: How many symbols are shown in the signal snippet above?
 How many bits are represented total?